 The academic program in professional nursing is fully described in the Clinton Community College Catalog.
-The program is fully registered by the University of the State of New York and nationally accredited by the Accreditation Commission for Education in Nursing, Inc. The program of study in professional nursing is tightly organized and sequential.
+The program is fully registered by the University of the State of New York Board of Regents.
+The program of study in professional nursing is tightly organized and sequential.
 Students must follow the prescribed course sequencing published in the handbook and the college catalog.
 Students may earn course credit by enrollment, transfer or advanced placement according to college and Nursing Program policy.
 Your academic advisor will help you register for each semester.
 Students desiring transfer credit for previous college work must follow the procedures as defined in the College Catalog.

 Educating students to integrate the science and caring art of nursing, while providing safe, quality, patient-centered care, and utilizing evidence-based practice, teamwork and technology.

 - greater than or equal to 55% of students registered in NUR103 after the date of record complete the program within 3 years.

 - greater than or equal to 80% of nursing graduates responding to the survey will report being adequately prepared for the role of an entry level RN.